tuffee88/d3d12ProxyEdrDx11_0/README.md

 -Grab the real d3d12.dll and d3d12core.dll from your windows/system32 folder, place both dlls in the elden ring game folder (where eldenring.exe is located)
 AND RENAME the real d3d12.dll to d3d12_original.dll (the one inside the game folder, NOT the dll in windows/system32)

+Note: If you don't have d3d12core.dll in windows/system32 just omit this dll - or update your Windows version (then perform the copy of both dlls again after updating)

 -Place the new "fake" d3d12.dll in the elden ring game folder, too (where eldenring.exe is located)

 -Disable EasyAnti-Cheat: